Tresjs/tres/docs/cookbook/orbit-controls.md

 Since [OrbitControls](https://threejs.org/docs/index.html?q=orbit#examples/en/controls/OrbitControls) needs a reference to the camera and the renderer, you need to pass them as arguments.
 You can use the [useTresContext](/api/composables#usetrescontext) composable to get the camera and the renderer.

 ::: warning
-`useTres` can be only be used inside of a `TresCanvas` since `TresCanvas` acts as the provider for the context data.
+`useTresContext` can be only be used inside of a `TresCanvas` since `TresCanvas` acts as the provider for the context data.
 Thats why we created a subcomponent called `OrbitControls.vue`.
 See more about [context](/api/composables$usetrescontext).
 :::

 ```ts